CleverCloud/doc.clever-cloud.com/deploy/application/php/tutorials/tutorial-laravel.md

 If you want to have database migrations automatically run during each deployment, add this hook instruction to the application's [environment variables](#setting-up-environment-variables-on-clever-cloud) `CC_POST_BUILD_HOOK=php artisan migrate --force`

+# Automatic Laravel configuration cache update on restart

+When deploying a Laravel application on Clever Cloud, it's essential to keep your configuration cache up-to-date, especially when you make changes to your environment variables.
+To achieve this, you can add this hook instruction to the application's [environment variables](#setting-up-environment-variables-on-clever-cloud) `CC_PRE_RUN_HOOK=php artisan config:cache`.

 ## Configure storage

 Create a FS Bucket add-on and link it to your application.
 Note its host (you can see it from the addon configuration panel, or in the environment variables exported by the addon).
 It looks like `bucket-01234567-0123-0123-0123-012345678987-fsbucket.services.clever-cloud.com`.